 Remote sensing and satellite platforms monitor deforestation.
 Tools like eDNA and camera traps improve biodiversity surveys.
 Apps like iNaturalist engage the public in conservation.

-What actions can individuals take to help prevent rainforest destruction?
+What steps can individuals take to help stop the destruction of rainforests?

 How can we influence policy and corporate behaviour to protect rainforests?